Phobot-Project/Phobot-/docs/Testing_Guide.md

 ## Test Environment
 - Flat surface, 2+ meters of clear space
 - Robot charged and powered on
-- Samsung A17 with app installed
+- Samsung A17 or Android 5.0 and above across Samsung, Pixel, Xiaomi, OnePlus, and similar Android phones with the app installed

 ## USB Tests